makeitlabs/ratt/firmware/rpi/yocto-build/README.md

     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh write /dev/sdX

-Note: This can be pretty slow to finish (5-10 minutes depending on speed of your card and reader/writer).
+The script will prompt you to be sure you want to write to the device.
+Answer 'y' and press enter to continue.
+This can be pretty slow to finish (5-10 minutes depending on speed of your card and reader/writer).
 Wait for the activity LED to stop blinking on your card reader before you remove the card, even if the script says it has completed.

 ### Test the Image